greenthegarden/greenthegarden.github.io/_posts/2016-10-16-openhab-installation.md

 ---
 layout: post
-title: openHAB Installation for Raspberry PI
+title: openHAB Installation
+description: Installing and configuring openHAB
+categories: beginner
 ---

 I run [openHAB](http://www.openhab.org/) on a [Raspberry Pi](https://www.raspberrypi.org/) as the basis of my home automation using the following configuration.